 Various agencies and services are involved in responding to school incidents, including emergency responders from law enforcement, fire, emergency medical services, mental health and other community organizations.
 An important component of the School ERP is advanced planning with various federal, state, county and/or local agencies, as well as community service providers to aid in a timely response to an incident.
 Advance planning includes written agreements to help coordinate services between the agencies and school.
-Memorandum of Understandings/Agreements (MOU/MOAs) created as a result of advanced planning efforts are maintained in <a href="https://docs.org/appendix-new/
+Memorandum of Understandings/Agreements (MOU/MOAs) created as a result of advanced planning efforts are maintained in Appendix D - Memoranda of Understanding.
+Advanced planning also specifies the type of communication and services provided by one entity to another.